 The earliest surviving written record of water deer of which I'm aware dates to 239 BC China.
 In the Lüshi Chunqiu, an encyclopaedic Chinese text covering a range of subjects from music to agriculture and compiled under the patronage of Qin Dynasty businessman and politician Chancellor Lü Buwei, is a reference to the Zhang (a Chinese word for deer - see below): a small animal that runs faster than a horse, but stops to look back often.
 Much later, around 1116, Szchewan physician Tang Shen-wei published a volume of the Pên-ts'ao in which he told of two different kinds of zhang living in hillside grassland; those with and those without canine teeth that aren't used for chewing.
 (Shen-wei was presumably mistaking females and adolescent males as a separate species.)
 Early literature aside, it would be just over 750 years after Shen-wei's reference before the water deer we recognise today would be formally described.

 Born in India, Robert Swinhoe was a naturalist who travelled widely through Asia and reported regularly to the Zoological Society of London.
 On 27th March 1865, he wrote to the Society to relay, amongst other news, a report he had received while in Formosa (modern day Taiwan) from a friend telling of large herds of a “hog deer” that were common on an island in the Yangtze river that “lurks about in the bushes and high coarse grass” having swum across to the island at the flooding of the great river.
 At the time, Swinhoe thought his friend was referring to Hyelaphus porcinus, the hog deer native to India.
-Upon visiting a market in Shanghai during the winter of (I think) 1868/69, however, he found one of these deer for sale and realised that it was something entirely different.
+Upon visiting a market in Shanghai on 30th November 1868, however, he found one of these deer for sale and realised that it was something entirely different.

-Swinhoe returned home with the skin and skull of a buck and the skulls of two does taken on “Deer Island” in the Yangtze River, a few miles upstream from Chinkiang (now Zhenjiang) in central eastern China.
+Swinhoe returned home with the skin and skull of a buck (currently the “type” specimen for the species held at the British Museum) and the skulls of two does, all taken on “Deer Island” in the Yangtze River, a few miles upstream from Chinkiang (now Zhenjiang) in central eastern China.
 He presented these to the Society in 1870, writing in his paper to the Proceedings of the Zoological Society of London:

 “These [skulls and skin] I beg to exhibit to this Meeting, and to propose for this new Deer the specific term of inermis, from its hornless state, and to place it under a new genus, for which I would suggest the name Hydropotes, or Water-drinker, from the love of the animal for marshy ground.”